Rapid quantum approaches for combinatorial optimisation inspired by optimal state-transfer: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge Filip Wudarski, Glen Mbeng, Henry Chew, Natasha Feinstein, and Sougato Bose for inspiring discussion and helpful comments.
 This work was supported by the Engineering and Physical Sciences Research Council through the Centre for Doctoral Training in Delivering Quantum Tech- nologies [grant number EP/S021582/1] and the ESPRC Hub in Quantum Computing and Simulation [grant number EP/T001062/1].
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.